-Dear Ms. Collins:
+Dear Mr. Lavergne:

-This letter is to inform you that the Federal Aviation Administration (FAA) has granted your petition to extend Exemption No. 10294D.
+This letter is to inform you that the Federal Aviation Administration (FAA) has granted your request for exemption.
 It transmits the FAA's decision, explains its basis, and gives you the conditions and limitations of the exemption, including the date it ends.

-The Basis of The FAA's Decision
+The Basis for the FAA's Decision

-By letter dated February 12, 2021, you petitioned the FAA on behalf of Patient AirLift Services, Inc. (PALS) for an extension of Exemption No. 10294, as amended.
-That exemption from § 61.113(a) and (c) of Title 14, Code of Federal Regulations (14 CFR) allows PALS to reimburse its volunteer pilots for fuel costs incurred in conducting charitable flights.
+By letter dated November 21, 2019, you petitioned the FAA on behalf of Flying Wings of Louisiana for an exemption from § 61.113(c) of Title 14, Code of Federal Regulations (14 CFR) to the extent necessary to allow Flying Wings of Louisiana to reimburse its volunteer pilots for fuel costs incurred in conducting charitable flights.